 Siloed risk management is a situation in which different departments or business units within an organization manage risks in isolation without collaborating or sharing information.
 In this approach, each department or business unit has its own risk management process, tools, and metrics, and there is no coordinated effort to identify and manage risks that could affect the organization as a whole.

-Businesses generally operate with a multitude of different departments.
-Although siloed operations can be an effective practice for multiple reasons (notably, they let these different business units become specialists in their specific area of expertise), they can also be detrimental in the long term.
-This is especially the case with risk management.
+Businesses generally operate with a multitude of diverse departments.
+Although siloed operations can be an effective practice for multiple reasons (notably, they let these different business units become specialists in their specific areas of expertise), risk silos can be detrimental to the success of your long-term risk management program.

-A siloed business culture can be a a difficult thing to change, particularly if it’s been that way for a while.
-In fact, even in cases where risk managers understand that changes need to be made, they may face resistance from other executives, particularly if the company in question has been successful despite a siloed risk management strategy.
+A siloed business culture can be challenging to change, especially if it’s been that way for a while.
+Even in cases where risk managers understand that changes need to be made, they may face resistance from other executives, mainly if the company in question has been successful despite a siloed risk management approach or strategy.

-The key in these situations is effectively showing how eliminating a departmental approach to risk management can effectively improve the return on investment of risk management budgets.
-There is no denying that siloed risk management can hinder growth.
-For example, if product design units launch a new product without considering the risks this action poses to manufacturing and customer service departments, the new item may end up costing more customers and sales than it generates.
+The key in these situations is effectively showing how eliminating a departmental approach to risk management can improve the return on investment of risk management budgets.
+In today’s increasingly complex and interconnected risk landscape, there is no denying that siloed risk management can hinder growth.
+For example, suppose product design units launch a new product without considering the risks this action poses to manufacturing and customer service departments.
+In that case, the new item may end up costing more in customers and sales than it generates.

-Risk managers will need to work with other business units to develop new ways of communicating risk across business units.
-This shared methodology and communication will help promote greater collaboration across the business and enable firms to take a better strategic, company-wide approach to preventing threats and capitalizing on opportunities.
+Risk managers must work with other business units to develop new ways of communicating risk across business units.
+This shared methodology and communication will help promote greater collaboration and enable firms to take a better strategic, company-wide approach to prevent threats and capitalize on opportunities.